Maderanx/cryptography_cia_sem6_Madhavv-Arul---22011102053/README.md

 **Author**: Madhavv Arul
 **Roll Number**: 22011102053

-## 📚 Overview
+## Overview
-This project is a C++ implementation of various **classical cryptographic algorithms**, built as part of the Semester 6 Cryptography CIA.
+This repository is a C++ implementation of various **classical cryptographic algorithms**, built as part of the Semester 6 Cryptography CIA.
 It demonstrates the fundamental working principles of historical ciphers that laid the foundation for modern cryptography.

-## 🧠 Implemented Algorithms
+## Implemented Algorithms

 | Cipher Name           | Description                                                                 |
 |-----------------------|-----------------------------------------------------------------------------|